 Based on the current payment structure of our Toll Road Revenue Bonds, debt service requirements will continue to increase substantially each year during the term of the debt.
-Unless we are able to restructure our Toll Road Revenue Bonds, we project that our Senior Debt Service Reserve Account will be depleted at the end of 2009, with debt service payment defaults on both our Senior and Subordinate Bonds in January 2010.
+Unless we are able to restructure our Toll Road Revenue Bonds, we project that the Association will remain in default under the existing Trust Indenture.

-The bond documents require the Association to charge tolls in each calendar year sufficient to produce net revenues after the payment of operating expenses equal to or that exceed the greater of (a) 1.25 times the aggregate debt service on all outstanding Senior Bonds due in such year, and (b) the amount required to replenish all previous withdrawals from the reserve fund established for the Senior Bonds and to equal not less than 1.10 times the aggregate debt service on all outstanding Bonds due in such year.
-This bond revenue covenant became effective January 1, 2005.
-This bond revenue covenant also requires that, upon annual review of the Association's financial condition, projected revenue collections and operating budget, if we conclude that we do not expect to achieve net revenues sufficient to meet the bond revenue covenant requirements, we must engage a consultant to perform a toll rate study and recommend actions that meet the requirements of (a) and (b) described above.
-The bond revenue covenant states that failure to comply with the covenant for a period of 36 consecutive months will constitute an event of default under the bond indenture.
+The Bond documents require the Association to charge tolls in each calendar year sufficient to produce net revenues after the payment of operating expenses equal to or that exceed the greater of (a) 1.25 times the aggregate debt service on all outstanding Senior Bonds due in such year, and (b) the amount required to replenish all previous withdrawals from the reserve fund established for the Senior Bonds and to equal not less than 1.10 times the aggregate debt service on all outstanding Bonds due in such year.
+This Bond revenue covenant became effective January 1, 2005.
+This Bond revenue covenant also requires that, upon annual review of the Association's financial condition, projected revenue collections and operating budget, if we conclude that we do not expect to achieve net revenues sufficient to meet the Bond revenue covenant requirements, we must engage a consultant to perform a toll rate study and recommend actions that meet the requirements of (a) and (b) described above.
+The Bond revenue covenant states that failure to comply with the covenant for a period of 36 consecutive months will constitute an event of default under the Trust Indenture.

-Each year since the bond revenue covenant became effective in 2005, the Association has had a consultant perform the required review, and in each case, the consultant concluded that expected net revenues would not be sufficient to meet the bond revenue covenant requirements.
-In 2005, in compliance with our bond documents, we circulated a request for proposals to transportation consulting firms of recognized experience in the areas of toll road revenue forecasting.
+In each of years 2005, 2006 and 2007, the Association had a consultant perform the required review, and in each case, the consultant concluded that expected net revenues would not be sufficient to meet the Bond revenue covenant requirements.
+In 2005, in compliance with our Bond documents, we circulated a request for proposals to transportation consulting firms of recognized experience in the areas of toll road revenue forecasting.
 The Association interviewed the three firms that responded to the request for proposals and engaged a consultant to perform the 2005 toll rate study.
 The same consultant was hired to perform the 2006 and 2007 toll rate studies.
 The completed 2005, 2006 and 2007 toll rate studies were received in June of 2005, 2006 and 2007, respectively.
 In November 2007, the consultant provided a traffic and earnings report.
-Each of the 2005, 2006 and 2007 studies concluded that increasing toll levels to comply with the bond revenue covenant would be impractical at the time the studies were issued.
+Each of the 2005, 2006 and 2007 studies concluded that increasing toll levels to comply with the Bond revenue covenant would be impractical at the time the studies were issued.
 Though the consultant did discuss toll strategies in its 2005 toll rate study of the Southern Connector (the "2005 Study"), the consultant did not in that study recommend a rate increase strategy; rather it recommended waiting to assess the effects of the 2005 toll increase implemented pursuant to the License Agreement.
 The consultant did recommend a rate increase strategy in its 2006 toll rate study of the Southern Connector (the "2006 Study"), which consisted of three annual \$0.25 toll increases, commencing in January 2008, through January 2010.
 This recommendation was modified in its 2007 toll rate study of the Southern Connector (the "2007 Study"), based upon further evaluation of the elasticity of demand, to include \$0.25 increases in July 2008 and January 2010.